Towards Reliable Evaluation of Adversarial Robustness for Spiking Neural Networks: Methods

 where $\beta \in (0,1)$ is the momentum coefficient, $\boldsymbol{x_{1:k}}$ denotes the set of points up to the $k$-th iteration.

 ASSG further incorporates an exponential moving average of the absolute deviation of $\left\lvert u_{i,t}^l \right\rvert$ as a relaxation term on top of the EMA estimate:

 where $\beta_1, \beta_2 \in (0,1)$ are the momentum coefficients, $\gamma$ is the relaxation coefficient.
-The relaxation term is introduced to slightly reduce $\alpha_{i,t}^l$ by incorporating the second-order moment information of the $\left\lvert u_{i,t}^l \right\rvert$ distribution, thereby ensuring that the degree of gradient vanishing remains within the theoretical upper bound.
+The relaxation term is introduced to slightly reduce $\alpha_{i,t}^l$ by incorporating the second-order moment information of the $\left\lvert u_{i,t}^l \right\rvert$ distribution, thereby ensuring that the gradient-vanishing degree remains within the theoretical upper bound.

-As shown in \cref{assg}(b), $M_{i,t}^l$ and $D_{i,t}^l$ are initialized to $M_0$ and $D_0$. \cref{13}-\cref{15} together constitute the adaptive update rule of ASSG, which allows each neuron to self-adjust its surrogate sharpness.
+$M_{i,t}^l$ and $D_{i,t}^l$ are initialized to $M_0$ and $D_0$. \cref{13}-\cref{15} together constitute the adaptive update rule of ASSG, which allows each neuron to self-adjust its surrogate sharpness.